Explosives licensing and storage (including fireworks)

 Failure to meet these requirements may render anyone storing explosives liable to prosecution.

-ER14 is supported by a suite of subsector guidance produced by the Health and Safety Executive.
-The guidance consists of two main documents;
+Explosive Regulations 2014 (also known as ER14) is supported by a suite of subsector guidance produced by the Health and Safety Executive.
+The guidance consists of two main documents:

-Pyrotechnic articles in retail and commercial premises is here.
+- Pyrotechnic articles in retail and commercial premises (opens in a new window)

-Greater Manchester Fire and Rescue Service is running a fireworks amnesty with the aim to drive down firework related accidents and keep Greater Manchester safe during the Bonfire period.
-The amnesty allows members of the public wishing to dispose of fireworks to do so safely by calling 0800 555 815 and the Fire Service will collect and destroy them.
+Greater Manchester Fire and Rescue Service (GMFRS) is running a fireworks amnesty with the aim to drive down firework related accidents and keep Greater Manchester safe during the Bonfire period.
+The amnesty allows members of the public wishing to dispose of fireworks to do so safely by calling 0800 555 815 and a representative from GMFRS will collect and destroy them.

 Latest Topic News